-The MPC continued with an accommodative stance as long as it is necessary to revive growth and mitigate the impact of pandemic on the economy while ensuring inflation remains within the target.
+The MPC continued with an accommodative stance as long as it is necessary to sustain growth on a durable basis and continue to mitigate the impact of pandemic on the economy, while ensuring inflation remains within target.
+Importantly, the MPC shifted to state based guidance (from calendar/time based guidance earlier) on increased uncertainty owing to second wave.